youve/games/README.md

 ## Mastermind
-`mastermind.py` is not my invention.
+`mastermind.py` is not my invention, I just coded it up.
 [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) is a famous board game.
 The computer thinks of an n-digit number, which you must guess.
 After each guess, the computer tells you how many digits were correct and how many were in the right position.